leo19941227/leo19941227.github.io/_pages/hobbies.md

     > The vastness of the world extends well beyond the mere compass of north and south.
 To strive for absolute perfection is to doom oneself to stagnation.
 In your perception, this pie may represent a martial faction; yet, to me, it symbolizes the entire world.
 True greatness harbors imperfection, for only through our flaws can we truly progress.
 If the method proves effective, why then should the Southern Fist be confined only to the north?
 Do you agree? --- Ip Man.

-Of all the quotes, the following lines are my absolute favorite.
+Of all the lines, the following lines are my absolute favorite.
 I've watched this anime over 100 times (literally).

 * ### [Ping Pong the Animation](https://www.imdb.com/title/tt3592032/) ([Taiyō Matsumoto](https://en.wikipedia.org/wiki/Taiy%C5%8D_Matsumoto) & [Yuasa Masaaki](https://en.wikipedia.org/wiki/Masaaki_Yuasa))